-The property owner shall submit plans that identify the location of the on-site bicycle repair station.
+DEVELOPMENT REVIEW: The property owner shall submit plans that identify the location of the on-site bicycle repair station.
 The property owner shall provide a description of the amenities to be provided, a means of providing access to all residents and tenants, and a plan for maintaining these amenities.
 City staff shall review the plans and description to ensure the bike repair station meets the standards and minimums specified in this measure.

-The TDM coordinator shall facilitate a site inspection by Planning Department staff to verify that the on-site bicycle repair station meets the standards specified in the project approvals.
+PRE-OCCUPANCY Monitoring And Reporting: The TDM coordinator shall facilitate a site inspection by Planning Department staff to verify that the on-site bicycle repair station meets the standards specified in the project approvals.
 Additionally, City staff shall provide the TDM coordinator with a copy of the approved TDM Plan.
 The TDM coordinator will provide City staff with a signed letter agreeing to distribute the TDM Plan via new employee packets, tenant lease documents, and/or deeds.

-This measure is applicable to Development Projects in any land use category, particularly if the project site is along or near bicycle lane facilities.
+This measure is applicable to Development Projects in land use categories A, B, and C, particularly if the project site is along or near bicycle lane facilities.